-Donations for the purpose of serving the public interest are generally permitted.
+Donations for the purpose of serving public interest are generally permitted.
 Such donations should be made to serve the interests of society as a whole, and should not be made for commercial purposes.
-Donations made for the purposes of funding a health care provider's individual research or a medical institution's ordinary services are not considered as donations made for the purposes of serving the public interest and are therefore prohibited.
+Donations made for the purposes of funding a healthcare provider's individual research or a medical institution's ordinary services are not considered donations made for the purposes of serving public interest and are, therefore, prohibited.
+In the pharmaceutical industry, it is prohibited to make donation to fund clinical studies at a medical institution for the purpose of ensuring the independence of such studies (JPMA's notice, 22 April 2014).

-The following are considered as means of unjustifiably inducing transactions, and are prohibited:
+The following are considered means of unjustifiably inducing transactions and are prohibited:

-- Donations in the form of an agreement to assume expenses to be disbursed by medical institutions (for purposes of purchasing goods, renovating facilities, supplementing administrative funds or otherwise used to serve the interest of the medical institution receiving the donation) - Offering of cash (or other value) in consideration of ordinary medical practices conducted by the medical institution
+- Donations in the form of an agreement to assume expenses to be disbursed by medical institutions (for the purposes of purchasing goods, renovating facilities, supplementing administrative funds or otherwise used to serve the interest of the medical institution receiving the donation) - Offering of cash (or other value) in consideration of ordinary medical practices conducted by the medical institution - Cases where it has been promised that marketers will receive advantageous treatment in return for donations

-- Cases where it has been promised that marketers will receive advantageous treatment in return for donations - Donations that are deemed excessive from standards of social acceptability - Cases where a marketer was induced to give donations in consideration of possible consequences on future transactions
+- Donations that are deemed excessive from standards of social acceptability - Cases where a marketer was induced to give donations in consideration of possible consequences on future transactions

-Lecture Meeting or Seminar About Product
+Lecture Meeting or Seminar About Products

-The place, facility and other means of holding such meeting must not represent an invited trip or entertainment.
-The place, facility, date and schedule shall not depart from the purpose of a lecture meeting held to explain the offerer's products.
-Reception must neither lavish nor excessive, e.g. a buffet meeting, held in connection with the meeting is permitted.
+The place, facility and other means of holding such a meeting must not represent an invited trip or entertainment.
+The place, facility, date and schedule shall not depart from the purpose of the lecture meeting held to explain the offerer's products.
+Reception must neither be lavish nor excessive, e.g., a buffet meeting, held in connection with the meeting is permitted.